What Is Antabuse?

 Some of the most common side effects of Antabuse include:

 - Metallic Taste in Mouth

 - Change in Vision

 How a drug works is called its method of action.
 Antabuse’s method of action is that it keeps the body from converting acetaldehyde into acetic acid during the regular metabolic process.
 After someone drinks, the acetaldehyde levels build up in the blood, causing the drinker to experience several unpleasant symptoms.

-Once the acetaldehyde levels build up in the blood, the user begins to experience symptoms like:
+Once the acetaldehyde levels build up in the blood, the user begins to experience some or all of these symptoms:

 - Palpitations, or a fast, strong heartbeat